What is Puppet? And why should you consider it for your cloud and servers?

 Deploying with Puppet

 Puppet programs provide configuration management services using a client-server approach.
-Puppet managed servers use Puppet agents to connect with and update their configuration instructions from the Puppet master.
-Both the master and agent run on your server as a daemon.
-At a user-defined time, usually every half-hour, the agent pulls down its updated system configuration information from the master.
+Puppet managed servers use Puppet agents to connect with and update their configuration instructions from the Puppet controller.
+Both the controller and agent run on your server as a daemon.
+At a user-defined time, usually every half-hour, the agent pulls down its updated system configuration information from the controller.

 You use this model to implement any desired configuration, or "policy," on your Puppet agent servers.
 The agent issues your module's marching orders to your servers.